 Welcome to the Palliative Care Medicine Service.
 The Palliative Care Medicine Service addresses issues of pain and symptom management, psychosocial distress, and end-of-life care for the population of Southeastern Ontario.
 The service is comprised of Palliative Medicine Physicians and an interprofessional health care team who provide in-patient consultative services at the Kingston General Hospital and Providence Care Hospital, and out-patient consultative services for cancer patients through Palliative Medicine Clinics in the Cancer Centre of Southeastern Ontario.
 The Service also offers telephone consultation to community physicians throughout the region.
-Primary palliative care is provided to patients in 3 designated Complex Palliative Care beds on Kidd 9 at KGH and 10 designated beds at St. Mary’s of the Lake, and community patients requiring enhanced palliative skills.
+Primary palliative care is provided to patients in 3 designated Complex Palliative Care beds on Kidd 9 at KGH and 10 designated beds at Providence Care Hospital, and community patients requiring enhanced palliative skills.

 To ensure an adequate orientation to the rotation, we encourage residents to consider not taking the first few days of the rotation as vacation.